Colorado Springs Police Department helps local boy with autism

-“I find him around neighborhoods or in Dollar Generals, he likes that store.
-I know other neighbors have taken him in,” Officer Ali Steinhardt, with Colorado Springs Police said.
+“I find him around neighborhoods or in Dollar Generals,” Officer Ali Steinhardt with Colorado Springs Police said.
+“He likes that store.
+I know other neighbors have taken him in,”

 Steinhardt said they received so many calls that she decided to do some research to see if there was anything she could do to help.